Visit our storefront

 About the Photographer/Author

-Levine and Sackett met on-line, fell madly in love, and recently married.
-They live on a mountaintop, not far from the Woodstock concert site.
+Levine and Sackett met on-line, fell in love, and married.
+They live on the beach in Florida.

 THE WOODSTOCK STORY BOOK